 Given all this, and a lot more, the mock CAT series (AIRCAT Series for MBAGuru students) should have the following:

-- There should be variations in time duration and total number of questions (till the CAT-2022 committee confirms the plan for this year)
+- There should be variations in time duration and total number of questions (till the CAT-2023 committee confirms the plan for this year)

 - It should have elements of randomness and surprises, so that you learn to adapt.
-Remember, that the basic skills being tested remain the same – and will remain the same even on the final day.
+Remember that the same basic skills are tested – even on the final day.
 It is how well you adapt to what challenge is presented to you that counts.
-That is what an ideal CAT test series should present you with.
+That is what an ideal CAT test series for CAT-2023 should present you with.

 Over the next several weeks, I will write to you about how can you make the most of your mock CATs, how to analyse them, the pitfalls and traps you must avoid (including the obsession with percentiles :)).
 I will also share stories of students who improved massively and really rocket at the real CAT by not allowing bad scores in mock CATs to derail their CAT Preparation!